Preventing a major leakage at a prominent Australian mine

 At Advanced Piping Systems, we’ve been proudly supplying Australia’s mining industry for more than 20 years.

 In 2018, a main water line at one of Australia’s most prominent mines began to rust, causing minor leaks.
+Preventing a major leakage was a real challenge.

 Matthew Gooden, Advanced Piping Systems’ QLD Business Development Manager, was called upon to facilitate the replacement of a section of the main 600NB steel water pipe line, feeding water into the processing plant.